MakingSense/makingsense.github.io/4-flows/migration-to-git-flow.md

 2. Then, you can create a new local branch based on `upstream/gh-pages` (see [create a new branch]), it is the last published version.
 3. Commit changes to our local branch (see [commit changes]).
 4. Push to your `origin` repository when you want (see [push to a remote repo])
-5. When you have something nice create a pull request against `upstream/gh-pages`(see [creating a pull request])
+5. When you have something nice, create a pull request against `upstream/gh-pages`(see [creating a pull request])

-# WORK IN PROGRESS
+6. Discuss and fix: after someone else has reviewed and signed off on the feature it could be merged to `upstream/gh-pages` (see [working with pull requests]).
+If something is wrong, discussion can continue in the _pull request_ and fixes can be push to the `origin` related branch.
+When all issues are fixed it could be merged.

+#### Edit quickly in the browser

+Another alternative to collaborate, is to made the changes directly in the browser.
+You can find useful information in the articles [GitHub Flow in the Browser](https://github.com/blog/1557-github-flow-in-the-browser) and [Web-flow editing from Pull Requests](https://github.com/blog/1738-web-flow-editing-from-pull-requests).

 [clone a remote repo]: /migration-to-git/3-working-with-git/clone-remote-repo.html
 [fork a remote repo]: /migration-to-git/3-working-with-git/fork-a-repo.html